Sefineh1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format
+ Displaying a current directory in long formate, with user and group IDs in number and all hiddenfiles